Hanns A. Pielenz Clinical Research Center for Myeloproliferative Neoplasia

-The Department of Leukemia has established a Clinical Research Center for Myeloproliferative Neoplasia (MPN) as a distinct operational unit within the Leukemia Department and Leukemia Outpatient Center.
-The goal of this clinical research center is to develop a comprehensive approach to understanding the biology of MPN through translational research (research on patient samples), and the development of new and effective therapies for MPN.
+The Department of Leukemia has established the Hanns A. Pielenz Clinical Research Center for Myeloproliferative Neoplasia (HAP-CRC-MPN) as a distinct operational unit within the Leukemia Department and Leukemia Outpatient Center.
+The goal of this clinical research center is to develop a comprehensive approach to understanding the biology of myeloproliferative neoplasms through translational research, leading to new and effective therapies for myeloproliferative disorders.

-- Clinical protocols with novel agents developed specifically for patients with MPN.
-Clinical and infrastructure that allows for the conduct of prime clinical research in MPN
+- Clinical trials with novel agents developed specifically for patients with MPN

 - Centralized tissue bank and database for collection and annotation of patient samples